Rob McCord

-Robert Maxwell McCord (born March 5, 1959) is an American former politician and convicted felon.
+Robert Maxwell McCord (born March 5, 1959) is an American former politician.
 A member of the Democratic Party, he served as the Treasurer of Pennsylvania from 2009 to 2015.
 He was an unsuccessful candidate for the Democratic nomination for Governor of Pennsylvania in the 2014 election.

 In January 2015 he announced his resignation as Treasurer of Pennsylvania.
 On February 17, 2015, McCord pleaded guilty to two counts of extortion.

 Early life and education

 McCord was born in California to William Maxwell McCord (1930-1992) and Joan Fish McCord (1930-2004), both of whom worked at Stanford University.
 His older brother is Geoffrey Sayre-McCord, a professor at University of North Carolina at Chapel Hill.
 His father, a sociologist, and his mother, a criminologist, separated when McCord was 4 years old.

 When he was 10, McCord moved to Ardmore, Pennsylvania and later attended Lower Merion High School.
 After graduating from Lower Merion High, McCord took a year off and then went to Harvard College.
 At Harvard he did one year abroad and went to Trinity College in Ireland and (back at Harvard) met Leigh Alexandra Jackson, his future wife.
 McCord also obtained an MBA from the University of Pennsylvania before he moved to Washington, D.C.
 McCord traveled back to Pennsylvania and set up home in Narberth, less than a mile from Ardmore.
 After having two children, the McCord family ventured to Bryn Mawr.
 McCord moved to North Carolina to become a yoga instructor.
 He lived in Long Branch, New Jersey prior to his arrest and conviction.